WahabLabi/project-pixel-art-maker-starter-master/README.md

 ## Development

 This game was built with HTML, CSS, JavaScript and jQuery.
-I used jQuery to manipulate the DOM and you can see my code in the [designs.js](designs.js) file in this repository.
+I used jQuery to manipulate the DOM and you can see my code in the [designs.js](designs.js) file.

 Skills developed: